leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 > You can also measure over a different length by using something like `MMU_TEST_MOVE MOVE=200` and `MMU_CALIBRATE_GEAR LENGTH=200 MEASURED=205.25` for a 200mm length for example.
 Don't forget the `LENGTH=200` argument, or it the calibration calculation will default to 100mm and set your gear calibration wrong!

 > [!IMPORTANT]
 > The value for `rotation_distance` should be between 22 and 24 for BMG gears - if you get a `rotation_distance` far outside of these values, something has likely gone wrong!
 Redo this step.
+Common mechanical causes include overtensioned Selector belts and misaligned Selector positions.

 **Validation:** If you want to test, snip the filament flush with the ECAS connector again and run `MMU_TEST_MOVE`.
 Exactly 100mm should be moved this time.